-In June each year Trooping the Colour, also known as 'The King's Birthday Parade', takes place on Horse Guards Parade in London.
+In June each year Trooping the Colouralso known as 'The King's Birthday Parade', takes place on Horse Guards Parade in London.

-With Her Majesty the King taking the salute Trooping the Colour is the highlight of the ceremonial calendar with over 1400 officers and men, two hundred horses and the Massed Bands of the Household Division on parade.
+With His Majesty the King taking the salute Trooping the Colour is the highlight of the ceremonial calendar with over 1400 officers and men, two hundred horses and the Massed Bands of the Household Division on parade.

 Prior to the King's Birthday Parade two Trooping the Colour Reviews take place, the first is 'The Major General's Review' and then 'The Colonel's Review'.